hilmanski/Github-content-CRUD-API/README.md

 It's a headless CRUD for your content in a repository

 Use case:
-you want to manage your files through your custom "Admin" UI.
+You want to manage your files through your custom "Admin" UI.
 But setting up Auth(register/login) on a simple app for just one user (you as an admin) is just too much.
-By using netlify or Vercel in this case, we can protect our site, with using .env params that only we know (like your password) and have a CRUD API for our repo contents.
+This code will protect sensitive route by using .env params that only we know (like your password).
+It's located in .env[secred_code=]

 ## Set Up
 Copy pas .env.example to .env